Beautiful and Unemployed

-Beautiful and Unemployed (Polish: Piękni i bezrobotni) is a Polish-language comedy drama television series created by Robert Górski, directed by Kristoffer Rus and Grzegorz Kuczeriszka, and written by Robert Górski and Marek Baranowski.
+Beautiful and Unemployed (Piękni i bezrobotni) is a Polish-language comedy drama television series created by Robert Górski, directed by Kristoffer Rus and Grzegorz Kuczeriszka, and written by Robert Górski and Marek Baranowski.
 The leading roles were portrayed by Robert Górski and Mikołaj Cieślak.
-The series was distributed by Polsat television station, with its first episode premiering on 6 March 2021, and last, on 17 April 2021.
+The series was originally aired on Polsat from 6 March to 17 April 2021.
 It consists of 12 episodes, each lasting 22 minutes.

 Plot

-Stepbrothers Romek and Gwidon, who live in Warsaw, Poland, learn that a loan they had taken in 1989 is ten times larger than they were led to believe.
+Stepbrothers Romek and Gwidon, who reside in Warsaw, Poland, learn that a loan they took in 1989 is ten times larger than they were led to believe.
 They were deceived and lied to by their childhood friend, and currently a banker, Wiśniewski.
 Gwidon tries to resolve the issue with the help of state institutions.
 Romek does not believe they would be able to help, and decides to take matters into his own hands.
-Unsuccessful in their efforts and with no other options, they decide to work illegally in the informal economy to pay off their debt, performing in various odd jobs.
+Unsuccessful in their efforts and with no other options, they decide to work illegally in the informal economy sector to pay off their debt, performing various odd jobs..